The correct way to store of vinyl records is something that most people take for granted, or simply do not understand at all.

 Storing vinyl records well is not particularly difficult.

-But, there are some important principles that must be understood to store them for both the short and long term, without causing them any damage.
+But, there are some important practices that must be understood to store them for both the short and long term, without causing them any damage.

 Here are the most crucial factors to consider when storing your records so that they continue to play well, every single time you listen to them.